Radu-Nicolae/opendc-m3sa/how-to-run.md

 5.3.6 Click "Apply", then "OK".

-### 6. Create your own folder
+### 6. Create your own directory

-Copy-paste the greenifier folder and rename it to your own name, following the same naming convention (e.g., "opendc-experiments-metamodel").
+Copy-paste the greenifier directory and rename it to your own name, following the same naming convention (e.g., "opendc-experiments-metamodel").
 Now, go through all the files and replace every word of "greenifier" with your own name (e.g., "metamodel").

 ### 7. Run your own experiment